Are you planning to enjoy a refreshing dive in your

 If you have no worms in your soil, then you’ll find that you have much more work ahead of you with your landscaping.
 I assure you that.

-But, nobody wants red worms in his
+But, nobody wants worm in the

 Can pool worms be a problem for you?